We're proposing a bridge walk experience at the Forth Bridge

 In a similar style to the world-renowned Sydney Harbour Bridge Walk, groups of between 12 to 15 people will put on safety harnesses before being led out from the South Queensferry side of the estuary onto the south cantilever, walking up to the view point at the top.
 Up to three groups an hour will be permitted on the bridge, with each tour estimated to last around two and a half hours.

 The bridge walk experience will be a unique Scottish tourist attraction.

 There are also longer-term ambitions to develop visitor facilities at the north end of the Forth Bridge, which could see access to the top of the north cantilever via a lift.

 Finally, we are committed to providing a unique, world class facility that will enhance Scotland’s reputation in the eyes of domestic and international visitors but will also improve local amenities and present local enterprise opportunities.

-Over 200 people participated in public drop-in sessions throughout the summer where they had the chance to find out more about the proposals and designs and it’s hugely encouraging to see the plans being met with real support and enthusiasm.
+Over 200 people participated in public drop-in sessions throughout the summer of 2019 where they had the chance to find out more about the proposals and designs; it’s hugely encouraging to see the plans being met with real support and enthusiasm.

-Between the 3 community drop-ins held on 11th June, 18th July and 10th October circa 200 people came along to speak with the project team and discuss the proposal for the FBE.
+Between the 3 community drop-ins held on 11 June, 18 July and 10 October 2019 circa 200 people came along to speak with the project team and discuss the proposal for the FBE.
 There was significant support and enthusiasm for the proposal.
 The dialogue with interested parties was very constructive and helped inform our proposal.
 There were, of course, some concerns raised mainly revolving around parking, the management of visitors, impact on the environment including, visitor’s reception building and the walkway on the bridge and road access.
-Yet, the main themes from the community drop-ins and our responses is collated into a consultation report.
+The main themes from the community drop-ins and our responses is collated into a consultation report.